 - benefit from a wide range of other opportunities on their journeys to become social justice scholars, leaders and activists.

 Each fellow receives tuition assistance in exchange for work with the Jones Center for Race, Gender and Social Justice.
 Fellowships carry an annual stipend, currently $3,500 ($1,750 per semester).

 Social Justice Fellows are required to enroll in two of the following three courses, at least one in their second year of study:

 - Feminist Jurisprudence

 - Gender and the Law

 Interested in applying for a Social Justice Fellowship?
-First, complete your online application for Cincinnati Law.
+Incoming students admitted to the College of Law can apply during the spring prior to the start of law school.
 While we use the JD application in selecting fellowship recipients, your statement of interest and demonstrated commitment to social justice issues will play a significant role in the selection process.